godaddy/kubernetes-client/README.md

   [sync-client-version.js](./examples/sync-client-version.js)
 * Using resource aliases supported by `kubectl` (*e.g.*, `.po` vs `.pods`): [convenience-properties.js](./examples/convenience-properties.js)
-* Use watch enpodints to get a JSON stream of Deployment events:
+* Use watch endpoints to get a JSON stream of Deployment events:
   [watch.js](./examples/watch.js)
 * Extend the Kubernetes API and a `client` with a
   CustomerResourceDefinition: [using-crds.js](./examples/using-crds.js)
-* An exended CustomResourceDefinition example that implements a controller to "notify" on changes to Deployment objects:
+* An extended CustomResourceDefinition example that implements a controller to "notify" on changes to Deployment objects:
   [deployment-notifier.js](./examples/deployment-notifier.js)
 * A basic canary controller that removes Pods from a Service if they